Unknown-Server-Team/unknown_server/KNOWN_ISSUES.md

 ## CLI Issues
 - CLI may not display properly initially due to punycode warning
-- Some actions may result in infinite loading messages
+- Some actions may result in infinite loading messages when failing
-- Random undefined texts appearing in CLI output
+- Random undefined texts appearing in CLI selections

 ## Authentication System
 - Registration system not functioning properly due to interaction errors between related managers